 The Mars Hydro lineup of LEDs also come with adjustable hanging ropes, great for a quick install.
 Having the ability to move the light up as your pepper plants grow can be pretty important, depending on how you are hanging them.

-While the coverage area is slightly smaller than the HLG, this light can still manage to cover a good area, up to 3’x3′ according to the manufacturer.
-This light is a great option for seed starting indoors, or grows within a small grow tent.
+While the coverage area is smaller than the HLG, this light can still manage to cover a decent grow area, up to 2’x2′ according to the manufacturer.
+This light is a great option for seed starting indoors, or growing a 2 or 3 small pepper plants within a grow tent.

-These lights are a great option for the first-time indoor pepper grower, just looking for a simple light to get things started.
+These lights are a great option for the first-time indoor pepper grower looking for a simple light to get things started.

 Fluorescent Lights For Peppers